aplesner/difflut/docs/DEVELOPER_GUIDE/tests.md

 pytest tests/ -v -m "not slow and not gpu"

 # All CPU tests with coverage
-pytest tests/ -v --cov=difflut --cov-report=html
+pytest tests/ -v -m "not gpu"  --cov=difflut --cov-report=html

 # Fast tests with short traceback
 pytest tests/ -v -m "not slow and not gpu" --tb=short